Consider this –

 It is perfectly proper to arrange your affairs so that on your death, or your spouse’s or civil partner’s death your estate, which represents what you and your family have worked hard to build up over the years, benefits your family or others of your choice, rather than going to the Government in taxation.
 Although sometimes complicated, tax planning and a well drafted Will can drastically reduce your potential Inheritance tax liability.

 Anyone can buy a will form at a local newsagents or perhaps download one from the internet and draft a will on their own.
 There are a number of good reasons why this is not a good idea but the main problem is that one mistake or omission, no matter how small or insignificant you may think it is, may invalidate the entire Will.
 The intention of your will may be very simple but the legal formalities and language required need to be correct.
-We do always try to use plain English in our documents and avoid Latin phrases and words if at all possible but some words and terms have specific legal meanings which are different from their everyday use.

 Trying to write your own will also means that you miss the benefits of discussing your intentions in confidence with an experienced professional who will have taken his or her clients through the same process hundreds of times before.
-All members of our ARCS team who deal with wills are trained to spot potential problems or inconsistencies which you might miss and to point out possibilities which you may not have thought of.
+All members of our Private team who deal with wills are trained to spot potential problems or inconsistencies which you might miss and to point out possibilities which you may not have thought of.

 Your will is one of the most important legal documents you are ever likely to put your name to and it is therefore important to keep it in a safe place.
 We will hold your will in our strongroom and wills safe at no charge.